 Upgrading directly to ArcGIS Server 11.0 from versions 10.6.1 or earlier is not supported.
 To upgrade to ArcGIS Server 11.0 from version 10.6.1 or earlier, first upgrade it to an interim version (10.7–10.9.1).
 Then upgrade that version to ArcGIS Server 11.0.
 This will preserve your site's configuration store and server directories.

 Read the upgrade documentation for the interim version to confirm direct upgrades are supported for the ArcGIS Server version you are starting with.

 Before upgrading, carefully review the following information.
 See the full list of frequently asked questions for upgrading ArcGIS Server.

-- If you're upgrading to 10.9, you'll need to reauthorize your software with a new authorization file for 10.9.
+- If you're upgrading to 11.0 from an earlier version, you must reauthorize your software with a new authorization file for 11.0.
 You can access your new authorization files in My Esri.

 - For your ArcGIS Enterprise portal to function, it must be the same version as your hosting server.
-You also need to reinstall your Web Adaptor instances to the same version as ArcGIS Server.
+You also must reinstall your ArcGIS Web Adaptor instances to the same version as ArcGIS Server.